How To Use Mailbox Audit Logging in Exchange 2013, 2016, 2019?

-2. The Audit Login entries are kept for 90 days.
+2. The Audit Login entries expire after 90 days.

-4. Only delegate and administrators actions are logged.
+4. Only delegate and administrators actions are visible.

 In Exchange Server 2013 the default mailbox audit logging will look like this: